Reviews: Final Fantasy VIII

 Final Fantasy VIII holds the dubious honor of being the first game that made me question Squaresoft's perfection as a company.
 It's not a terrible game.
 It certainly isn't a good one.
 It's not the weakest of the series, but it's far from the golden standard set by IV and VI.
 The principal cast is largely unlikeable - a standoffish Emo Teen loner (yes, it's been said before, but there really is no denying it), a Shallow Love Interest, a Rival Turned Evil, a hitman who can't bring himself to carry out a contract on a woman, which one might have taken into consideration before giving him the job, a bloodthirsty Genki Girl - they begin to grate on one's nerves as soon as they're introduced, with the notable exceptions of Zell and Quistis.
 The plot wraps itself up in the most contrived and abrupt fashion possible, regardless of how one interprets it.
 Still, the game has its good points.
 The gameplay itself really isn't bad.
 Junctions and summons are a decent change of pace.
 Triple Triad is an addicting minigame - at least until you begin to acquire new rules that stack the odds severely in favor of the house and are incredibly difficult to ditch.
 The integration of gameplay and CGI is perhaps the best I've ever seen.
 Laguna, Kiros and Ward are weird and likable characters who end up in some utterly bizarre situations, and my opinion of the game would be much, much higher if it were about them instead of Squall and Co.
 But it isn't.
 It's about flying colleges fighting each other with motorcycle squads.
 Still, it's not a bad game, if you ignore the plot and half the cast and take its gameplay mechanics on their own merits, and it could have been worse.
 It could have been about extreme underwater soccer.

 That's the one word I can use to really summarize the whole game up.
 Everything about this game is just counterintuitive.
 Let's begin with magic: one of the most important parts of any Final Fantasy game.
 Like most Final Fantasy games, it has the standard spells- ice, lightning, fire, cure... all the way up to Ultima.
 The difference is you'll never actually use them.
-You'll quickly learn that having powerful magic means having powerful stat points- so you'll still hunt for powerful magic (like the search for good materia or magicite).
-But using your magic ends up lowering your stats... so you'll spend a lot of time stockpiling magic so that you don't use it. huh.
+You'll quickly learn that having powerful magic means having powerful stat points- so you'll still hunt for powerful magic.
+But using your magic ends up lowering your stats... so you'll spend a lot of time searching for the strongest magic in order to not use it. huh.
 Experience and levelling up: It's a neat system where the monsters level up with you, so every single level is always 1000exp instead of the exponential growth curve.
 This auto-adjusting difficulty is a good idea if it weren't for the junctioning system.
 Keeping your level as low as possible is actually the easiest way to get through this game.
 Levelling up actually makes you (proportionally) weaker to the enemies you face. huh.
 Characters: Most of the characters are unlikable.
 Squall's brooding and unemotional most of the time, which means the plot is moved not by the main character's decisions but what he's been ordered to do.
 The few times he gets emotional and makes a decision himself, it doesn't really matter anyways, as everyone else has decided the same thing.
-The rest of the cast is flat- Zell is the hothead, Selphie's energetic, Quistis is trying to be the mature one, Irvine's got an ego, Rinoa... is a Damsel In Distress.
-As for backstory, for 5 of the 6 main characters it's simultaneous Laser Guided Amnesia. huh.
+The rest of the cast is flat- and one-dimensional.
+Zell is the hothead, Selphie's energetic, Quistis is trying to be the mature one, Irvine's got an ego, Rinoa is a Damsel in Distress.
+As for backstory, for 4 of the 6 main characters it's simultaneous Laser-Guided Amnesia, and one is just pretending to have Laser-Guided Amnesia. huh.
 Story/Plot: As usual, the entire world is in danger and you are the ones to save it, but it just doesn't feel as epic as it should.
-For having destiny and fate being a central theme of the story, you'd think the characters would try to fight fate a little harder, as Ellone is attempting to do.
 The main characters, however, just go with the flow.
-The final boss, despite being introduced early in Disc 3 (out of 4), still feels like a Giant Space Flea From Nowhere, since she has no character development and only exists for you to defeat at the very end.
-Overall: poor.
-The music is its saving grace.
+The final boss, despite being introduced early in Disc 3, still gets no development - she just wants to destroy the world.
+Almost every plot point just happens for the sake of happening - things rarely feel like action-and-consequences.
+It's just... an event.
+Then another event you stumbled into.
+There's very little linking things together organically.
+The characters just constantly react to things while having little to no motivation or agency of their own.
+There's supposed to be a theme of love, but the love story is not believable (i.e. very little development) and the characters are unlikeable (see above).
+There's a secondary theme of fate, but again the characters barely have agency, and just do things as they happen.
+The writing is atrociously lazy.
+Overall: Poor.
+It might not be the worst, but then again, Final Fantasy 1 came on an NES cartridge, so it's forgivable.
+The music is its saving grace - thank you, Nobuo Uematsu.

 Final Fantasy VIII could have easily aped everything about it's wildly successful predecessor and simply been Final Fantasy VII-2.
 Instead, Square decided to get ballsy.
 Instead of loading the game with Mind Screw after Mind Screw, they told a story about characters.
 Instead of recycling the same character building mechanics from the previous seven entries, they replaced it with Junctions and Drawing.
 And after the extremely villain-centric plots of the previous two games, featuring a scene-stealing Mad Clown in one and a pretty boy with a god complex, they introduced a villain that worked with subtlety behind the scenes.
 Whether all of this works or not really depends on how open you are to a very different type of game.
 It's not a return to the SNES era of yore, and it's not a direct copy of Final Fantasy VII.
 This is a game that expects the player to think more about its plot instead of telling you what to think.
 It's central romance, despite being a Foregone Conclusion, is developed slowly over time and hence feels more realistic than other games in its genre.
 Even the battle system asks you to put a little thought into it.
 While you could spam summons over and over for random fights, they lose effectiveness the further you get into the game and you fail to gain any of the benefits from actually using abilities and Junctioning magic to stats.
 Actually utilizing the game's mechanics gives you unprecedented control over your characters growths, though this does come at the cost of character specialization - characters quickly become defined only by their limit breaks and nothing else.
 The main character, instead of being the traditional happy-go-lucky adventurer, is someone who questions everything.
 Unlike your average Emo Teen, he legitimately attempts to understand the world around him and define and accomplish his goals.
 As a character study, Squall is extremely compelling, and as a reflection of the impulsive and less introspective Rinoa (who has an unfortunate habit of being imperiled at an alarming rate).
 The supporting cast has an intriguing and entertaining chemistry, though the lush subplots of some of the other games are sadly absent.
 It's a game that every Final Fantasy fan should play with an open mind.
 You might just love it the way a lot of other folks do.
 And if not, there's always The Spoony Experiment.